hdg7/hashfuzz/README.md

 https://github.com/google/fuzzer-test-suite/blob/master/tutorial/libFuzzerTutorial.md

 The seeds used for every library are the provided ones.
-When no seed is provided, we create a file containing a string "AAAAA" as the original seed.
+When no seed is provided, we create a file containing a string "AAAAAAAAA" as the original seed.
+Nevertheless, we also include the seeds folders for reproductibility purposes.

 For AFL and AFL-based, you can reuse the targets by using the AFL driver of LibFuzzer.
 Althought we provide the driver here, we recommend to get its last version from your AFL version.